Generation of Threat: Crediting football players for creating dangerous actions in an unbiased way

 The goal of this section is to evaluate the maximum likelihood estimation using a simulated dataset that reproduces similar dynamics as those in a football game.
 We want to determine the amount of data required for an accurate estimation of the branching matrix.
 We also want to assess the model's ability to detect a null kernel between two dimensions.
 A null kernel $\phi_{i,j}$ means a jump in dimension $j$ has no exciting effect on dimension $i$.
 In the context of football, it is particularly informative to detect such an absence of connection between players. \\

-\\ We perform simulations over different horizons.
-The parameters are sampled as follows: \begin{itemize} \item $\mu$ is chosen from a uniform random variable over $[0.006,0.01]$. \item $\beta$ is chosen to be constant for all $i,j$ in $\{1,\dots,12\}$ sampled from a uniform random variable over $[0.5,1]$ . \item The $\alpha_{i,j}$ are chosen independently from a geometric distribution of parameter $p=0.4$ scaled by $40 $ for all $i,j$ so that $40\% $ of the values are equal to $0$. \end{itemize}
+\\ We perform $100$ simulations over different horizons.
+For each simulation, the parameters are sampled as follows: \begin{itemize} \item $\mu$ is chosen from a uniform random variable over $[0.006,0.01]$. \item $\beta$ is chosen to be constant for all $i,j$ in $\{1,\dots,12\}$ sampled from a uniform random variable over $[0.5,1]$ . \item The $\alpha_{i,j}$ are chosen independently from a geometric distribution of parameter $p=0.4$ scaled by $40 $ for all $i,j$ so that $40\% $ of the values are equal to $0$. \end{itemize}